SebastianRaiquenParisi/Golang-JWT-Microservice/README.md

 Working as if I had a team that is currently working on the .NET side, focusing on implementing the Microservice first and then working on the .NET Project.

-The register should be on this microservice, managing the users data entirely on this Microservice for rehusable puproses
+The register should be on this microservice, managing the users data entirely on this Microservice for rehusable purposes

 Here I'll create the users json (later it will be a non relational database) from a [JSON file](https://reqres.in/api/users) but creating the passwords internally